Ashark/hliss/README.md

 4. Use fake webcam created with ffmpeg or some wrapper over it

     This is the most convinient solution I have found for now.
 You just grab needed screen with ffmpeg and switch camera in hangouts to show from.
 But there are still some problems:
-    - Chromium will not add virtual webcam to the list of availible webcams automatically.
+    - Chromium will not add virtual webcam to the list of availible webcams, see #1.
-    It will only happen when chromium will be completely restarted (i.e. all browser windows should be closed, not only hangouts window) or only after usb webcam was removed/inserted.

-        So I thought about several workaround of this:
-        - Patch chromium to automatically update that list even if it is virtual webcam.
-        - Just insert or remove any other usb webcam to your pc after creating virtual webcam.
-I have checked this, it works.
-        - Simulate such action programmatically.
-I have found something about usb gadget, but did not checked it yet.
-        - Unload uvcvideo driver then modprobe it again.
-Did not checked it yet.
-        - Programmatically disable/enable internal laptop webcam.
-Then chromium will show virtual webcam in its list of available cameras.
-I used this method successfully.
-It is in reinsert-internal-webcam script.

 How to use
 ----------
-Edit PID and VID variables in fakecamera script according to your internal laptop webcam pid and vid (use lsusb).<br>
+Make sure you have installed ffmpeg and v4l2loopback<br>
+Start Firefox browser<br>
 Start fakecamera script or activate virtual camera in webcamoid.<br>
-Run reinsert-internal-webcam script.<br>
 Then choose myFakeCam in the list of cameras in Hangouts window.<br>
 Enjoy.
-You even do not need to restart chromium.<br>
+You even do not need to restart browser.<br>

 Tips
 ----